 Once again, good filing practices can go a long way towards solving the problem.
 Browsing the Data Management articles on this site will get you started.
-If you do things such as consistently follow strict naming conventions, for example, documents will be much easier to find.
+If you do things such as consistently follow strict naming conventions, for example, for example, documents will be much easier to find.

 And whether you’re a sole proprietor who works solo or a business owner with employees, you should create a File Locations List, which will remind users where particular types of files go – and where to find particular documents.
 If your business is like most, remember to include whether or not the file will be on your computer system, an in-house server, in the cloud, or, if in paper form, filed in a physical location such as a filing cabinet.
 For instance, suppose that you use images, video or even paper photos in your business.

 An entry in your File Locations List might be:

 Digital images/video: computer (or server) – drive E:/photos – file in the appropriate subject folder

 Paper photos: filing cabinet 3 – Photos – alpha by subject

 Shared network or cloud drives should be labeled according to contents as should filing cabinet drawers.

 How can we make/keep our documents secure?

 The first line of defense for document security is physically securing the business premises themselves.
 All businesses need to have security systems, such as alarm systems, installed – even home-based businesses.